A script language of time-sharing scheduling coroutine in single thread

 goto label;

-goto tells interpreter to go to a specified position marked by label and keep executing from the position.
+The goto statement tells the interpreter to jump to the specified position marked by the label, and continue execution from that position.

 e.g.